Expertise

 What is the path from idea to design patent?

 The patenting process begins with the creation of special illustrations (sketches, outlines, renderings, photos) and an explanatory description of the design.
 These documents are submitted together with an application to the national patent office or internationally to WIPO.
-After a thorough examination, which only determines whether the design meets the formal requirements, the design patent is granted.
+After a thorough examination, during which it is determined exclusively whether the design meets the formal requirements, the design patent is officially registered.
 This process can take several months, in some cases even years.
 To avoid mistakes and speed up the process, it is advisable to consult an experienced patent attorney.

 Cooperation with patent attorneys and designers